 Now you're ready to make this epic pan roasted butternut squash recipe!

-How to roast butternut squash: step-by-step
+How to cook butternut squash: step-by-step

 - Set the oven on high heat at 425 degrees F. Arrange a rack in the middle